 We hope that this Bible Basic helps.
 The Bible is not a rule book.
 If viewed as such it becomes frustrating on our part to try to do what we are unable to do.
 It just makes us feel guilty and we don’t like that, that’s why many run away from God.
 The purpose of the Law is to show you your sin so that you will pay attention to the revelation of the Gospel.
 The Gospel shows you your Savior.

 Have any questions?
-Contact us by email Darlington@DarlingtonAnnArbor.com or phone (734) 971-0560.
+Contact our pastor by email at EdwardZell@comcast.net or phone (734) 971-0560.
 Our Pastor loves to share the message you just read and make it as clear as possible for you.